Tucci Family Timpano Recipe from Big Night with Stanley Tucci

 2/3 cup finely grated pecorino Romano cheese

-To make the dough, place the flour, eggs, salt, and olive oil in a stand mixer fitted with the dough hook.
-(A large capacity food processor may also be used).
+Place the flour, eggs, salt, and olive oil in a stand mixer fitted with the dough hook.
+(A large capacity food processor may also be used.)
 Add 3 tablespoons of the water and process.
 Add more water, 1 tablespoon at a time, until the mixture comes together and forms a ball.
 Turn the dough out onto a lightly floured work surface and knead to make sure it is well mixed.
 Set aside to rest for 5 minutes.

-(To knead the dough by hand, mix the flour and salt together on a clean, dry work surface or pastry board.
-Form these dry ingredients into a mound and then make a well in the center.
+To knead the dough by hand: Mix the flour and salt together on a clean, dry work surface or pastry board.
+Form the dry ingredients into a mound and make a well in the center.
 Break the eggs into the center of the well and lightly beat them with a fork.
 Stir in 3 tablespoons of water.
-Use the fork to gradually incorporate some of the dry ingredients into the egg mixture.
-Continue mixing the dry ingredients into the eggs, adding the remaining water 1 tablespoon at a time.
+Use the fork to gradually incorporate the dry ingredients into the egg mixture.
+Continue mixing, adding the remaining water 1 tablespoon at a time.
 Knead the dough with your hands to make a well-mixed, smooth, dry dough.
 If the dough becomes too sticky, add more flour.
-Set aside to rest for 5 minutes.)
+Set aside to rest for 5 minutes.

-Flatten the dough out on a lightly floured work surface.
-Dust the top of the dough with flour and roll it out, dusting with flour and flipping the dough over from time to time, until it is about 1/16 inch thick and is the desired diameter.
+Flatten the dough on a lightly floured work surface.
+Dust the top with flour and roll it out, dusting with flour and flipping the dough over from time to time, until it is about 1/16 inch thick and the desired diameter.

 Preheat the oven to 350 degrees F.